rbbratta/rhcos-slb/sdn-to-ovn/README.md

 `/etc/systemd/system/init-interfaces.service` is installed by ignition, so we can just delete it.

-`50-gs-ovs-mac-policy-none-link-worker` is a separate MachineConfig so it can be left in place.
+`*-ovs-mac-policy-none-link-worker` is a separate MachineConfig so it can be left in place.